o2346/auditor/configservice/README.md

 - most of the commands for CloudFormation will be executed with permission_model=SERVICE_MANAGED
   - but there is an exeption(1)
 - other technical conditions indicated on parent article
+- a custom script `./cloudformation.sh create-stack-set` is creating stack-instances along with stack-set

 To beggin with, define ids and regions which may vary according to your env like below